This blog answers the most frequently asked questions about investing in gold in Australia.

 Strategic Asset Allocation (SAA) is about having an asset allocation that can weather different market conditions rather than trying to guess which asset is going to perform best.

 Stockspot’s portfolios spread money across different investments that often move in opposite directions to each other.
-This has helped the portfolios weather the COVID-19 market volatility and deliver positive returns.
+This has helped the portfolios weather the COVID-19 market volatility and deliver positive returns and why they have continued to deliver positive returns for 10 out of the past 11 years.

 Why do you invest in gold bullion rather than gold mining shares?